 - Ensure that the employees are up to date on their safety training.

 - Always maintain up to date hazard information.

 Knowing Each Person's Role

-Whenever identifying hazards or working to implement hazard controls, it is important to ensure everyone knows their roles and responsibilities.
+Whenever identifying hazards or working to implement hazard controls, everyone must know their roles and responsibilities.
 This will prevent miscommunications and facilitate open communication between employees and management.

 - Role of Management - Management is responsible for making sure jobs are designed to be safe.
-This includes ensuring the right machines, tools, equipment, and other items are in place and available to the employees.
-Management should also make sure the right processes and procedures are in place for the employees to follow.
-Any personal protective equipment must always be provided, free of charge, to employees.
+This applies to all tools and equipment available to the employees, the processes and procedures in place, and all PPE provided by management.

 Formalizing the Process

-Even if a business already uses a process of safety improvement, it is important to have something formalized, like the hierarchy of hazard controls.
+Even if a business already uses a safety improvement method, it’s important to have something formalized, like the Hierarchy of Hazard Controls.
 This will ensure each situation is reviewed properly and the right solutions are put in place to get the best possible results.